Moving to GST: Composition Dealer Switching to Regular Dealer

 While all this sounds good, you may want to know ‘what happens to the tax paid on closing stock, if a Composition Dealer becomes a regular dealer under GST?’.

 A Composition Dealer may switch over as a Regular Dealer due to either of the following reasons:

 - Voluntarily opts to become a regular dealer

-- By enforcement of law: The aggregate turnover exceeds the prescribed threshold limit of Rupees 50 Lakhs, or as per the prescribed conditions, he may not be eligible to opt for composition levy under GST.
+- By enforcement of law: The aggregate turnover exceeds the prescribed threshold limit of Rupees 50 Lakhs or 1 crore as ,applicable, or as per the prescribed conditions, he may not be eligible to opt for composition levy under GST.